nicolleharding/Elna-Vedic-Astrology/README.md

 **Footer**

-- Increase Contact Details font weight.- done
+- Increase Contact Details font weight.- done (chose to rmeove this wording)
 - Responsiveness on footer has issue with logos. - done
 - Size of footer seems to high. - done
 - Change FB and IG destination URL's to actual accounts. - done